hivelogic2018/nuxt-vuetify-simple/README.md

+using @jsonforms ^3.5

-shows promising UI rendered but styles not displayed correctly
+outcome: shows promising UI rendered but styles not displayed correctly

 # Nuxt Minimal Starter